mpuica/alicia/README.md

 - improve wearability

 ## Disclaimers
-I chose to name the project  ALICIA after Alicia Masters (Alicia Masters is a fictional character appearing in comic books published by Marvel Comics.) https://en.wikipedia.org/wiki/Alicia_Masters
+I chose to name the project  ALICIA after Alicia Masters.
+> Alicia Masters is a fictional character appearing in comic books published by Marvel Comics.
+> She is is a blind sculptor who is able to create incredibly lifelike representations of real people by touch and memory alone. https://en.wikipedia.org/wiki/Alicia_Masters
 All the rights over Alicia Masters name and character are owned by Marvel.